Jaycoobs/spotify-client/README.md

 ### Before Using

 This client requires spotify premium.
+This client does not function on Windows (yet...).
 Before you can use it, you need to create an app on the developer page so that you can give the client permission to act on your behalf.